georgeracu/georgeracu.github.com/_includes/presentations/efficient-java.md

 ---

-# How to "change" an immutable object
+# Immutable objects and resources

 <hr/>